MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/python-sdk-azure-authenticate.md

 ### Authenticate with token credentials

-The first method is to build the token credential object in code.
 Store the credentials securely in a configuration file, the registry, or Azure KeyVault.
 It is recommended to use [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-python) and the SDK ADAL wrapper.
 Please refer to the ADAL website for all the available scenarios list and samples.
 For instance for service principal authentication: